digitallydisney/digitallydisney/README.md

 ### Hey, I'm Digital! 👋

-I'm a Web Developer & Java Developer.
+I'm a Student & Developer and I currently live in Florida!

 ### Current Projects 📓